Shopify/krane/README.md

 ### Deploying custom resources

-By default, kubernetes-deploy does not check to see whether the deployment of a custom resource is successful or not.
-Instead, it simply assumes that the custom resource deploys successfully and performs no additional checks.
-In order to meaningfully monitor the rollout of custom resources, kubernetes-deploy supports annotations that specify the pass/fail conditions of a given resource.
+By default, kubernetes-deploy does not check the status of custom resources; it simply assumes that they deployed successfully.
+In order to meaningfully monitor the rollout of custom resources, kubernetes-deploy supports configuring pass/fail conditions using annotations on CustomResourceDefinitions (CRDs).

 >Note:
 This feature is only available on clusters running Kubernetes 1.11+ since it relies on the `metadata.generation` field being updated when custom resource specs are changed.

 *Requirements:*

-* The custom resource must expose a `status` field with an `observedGeneration` field.
+* The custom resource must expose a `status` subresource with an `observedGeneration` field.
-* The `kubernetes-deploy.shopify.io/instance-rollout-conditions` annotation must be present on the *CRD* that defines the custom resource.
+* The `kubernetes-deploy.shopify.io/cr-instance-rollout-conditions` annotation must be present on the *CRD* that defines the custom resource.
-* (optional) The `kubernetes-deploy.shopify.io/cr-instance-timeout` annotation can be added to the *CRD* that defines the custom resource to specify a timeout for all instances defined by the CRD (otherwise the global default is used).
-This annotation uses ISO8601, but can also parse unprefixed ISO8601 time components (e.g. '1H', '60S').
+* (optional) The `kubernetes-deploy.shopify.io/cr-instance-timeout` annotation can be added to the CRD that defines the custom resource to override the global default timeout for all instances of that resource.
+This annotation can use ISO8601 format or unprefixed ISO8601 time components (e.g. '1H', '60S').

 ### Specifying pass/fail conditions

-The presence of a valid `kubernetes-deploy.shopify.io/instance-rollout-conditions` annotation on a CRD will cause kubernetes-deploy to monitor the rollout of any of its instances with the supplied annotation value.
-This value must be a valid JSON string with the following format:
+The presence of a valid `kubernetes-deploy.shopify.io/cr-instance-rollout-conditions` annotation on a CRD will cause kubernetes-deploy to monitor the rollout of all instances of that custom resource.
+Its value can either be `True` (giving you the defaults described in the next section) or a valid JSON string with the following format:
 ```
 '{
   "success_conditions": [